LinuxDil/Hanafuda-Bot/README.md

 - **Connection issues:** Verify that the RPC URL is reachable and valid.

 ## Author
-Bot created by: bang alex
+Bot created by: bang alex founder https://t.me/airdropwithmeh